Cape Malay Chicken Curry

 We spent part of our honeymoon in Capetown South Africa where I took an African Malay cooking class taught by Gamidah Jacobs who runs a company called Lekka Kombuis.
 Gamidah taught us to make this traditional Malay Chicken and Potato Curry and today I’m sharing my version of her recipe with you.

 Gamidah lives in the historic Bo Kaap neighborhood and runs cooking classes and neighborhood tours from her home.
 There were 10 people in my cooking class and I was the only American (which was very cool!)
-The other participants were from all over the world … France, Phillipines, the Netherlands … but food and cooking is the universal language and everyone was able to communicate beautifully.
+The other participants were from all over the world … France, Phillipines, the Netherlands, etc. Luckily food is a universal language and everyone was able to communicate beautifully.

 The colorful Bo Kapp neighborhood is one of the most Instagram-worthy places I’ve ever been with its brightly-colored painted houses (all set against the bright blue South African sky).
 Gamida lives on this street: